BBC Radio 2, 1996 to present (as part of The Ken Bruce Show)

 The quiz was run in two parts (at 10.25 and 11.15) for several years but is now back to its original all-in-one form (indeed, practically a show within a show) at around 10.30.
 The last major tweak (in January 2005) was to have the two contestants on air simultaneously, answering alternate questions, with unanswered questions passed over to the other contestant for a bonus, which only lasted a week or two before being given up as A Really Bad Idea.
 (This format was briefly revived for the Children In Need Celebrity Popmaster week in November 2006.)

 Winners go through to endgame Three In Ten, naming three hits by a given group or artist in ten seconds.
 This is very much pot luck - sometimes it'll be someone like the Rolling Stones or Status Quo, but sometimes it's a real stinker like Shalamar or Go West, where you think "have they even had three hits?".
-Top prize is a DAB radio worth about £100, which isn't bad for a daily phone-in, winners who don't name three in ten get a 2GB mp3 player.
+Top prize is a DAB radio worth about £100, which isn't bad for a daily phone-in, winners who don't name three in ten get an mp4 player.
 Previous consolation prizes included the "flipper radio" between May 2007 and October 2009, and before that the mysterious "space radio".
 Occasionally someone still asks for an inflatable chair, even though that particular consolation prize hasn't been given away in years and years.